liguoshuai-desert/liguoshuai-desert.github.io/_pages/about.md

 My research focuses on desert remote sensing of aeolian and hydrological processes using satellite and airborne data.
 Specifically, I study:

-🏜️ **Desert boundary delineation**: manual mapping combined with satellite imagery to capture gradual encroachment and abrupt shifts driven by climate and land use.
+🏜️ **Desert boundary delineation**: manual mapping combined with satellite imagery to capture gradual changes.

 💨 **Wind dynamics**: sand flux and drift patterns from high-resolution reanalysis data.